sanderdewijs/livewire-maps/README.md

   - `> 0` → treat as a marker selection
 - See the “Selection complete” event section for the full payload reference and a sample event listener.

-## Using with Livewire actions
+## Using with Livewire (recommended)
-From a Livewire component, you can update markers or toggle clustering by dispatching the 'lw-map:update' event with positional arguments:
+From a Livewire component, you can update markers or toggle clustering by dispatching the 'lw-map:update' event using named arguments (property: value):

 ```php
 // app/Livewire/Example.php